-A load pallet that consists of several sorted load pallets where the same item consists of one or more loads on their own pallet.
-It is recommended that each load pallet is separately covered in plastic.
-If an ordered volume of an individual item represents more than 50% of a load, the item shall be delivered sorted onto its own pallet.
+A load pallet may consist of several sorted load pallets, where each item is placed on its own pallet.
+It is recommended that each sorted load pallet is separately covered in plastic.
+If an ordered volume of an individual item represents more than 50% of a load, the item shall be delivered on its own pallet.